 The entire building is a place where arts, humanities, and sciences can interact and collaborate in new and unique ways.
 It is a grand and forward-thinking concept that required a grand design.

 19 University of Missouri–St Louis, Touhill Performing Arts Center

-Touhill is a landmark structure for USML.
+Touhill is a landmark structure for UMSL.
 It helps the university garner national recognition through its elegantly and impressively designed performance spaces, which maintain a high level of functional suitability and technological capability.

 20 Emerson College, Cutler Majestic Theatre

 Located on a completely different point on the design spectrum to Touhill and Granoff is the Cutler Majestic Theatre at Emerson College.
 A throwback to a different era, the Majestic is probably the image many people have in their heads when they think of an amazing building.
 This Beaux Arts beauty, a John Galen Howard design, is one of the last of its kind in the U.S., and is listed on the National Register of Historic Places.
 Rescued and returned to its former glory over the course of a 20-year, $14.8-million restoration project that was completed in 2003, the Majestic takes visitors back in time to the last remnants of a gilded age when opulence and grandeur emanated from every detail—a time when this performing arts theater was the most beautiful in all of Boston.